bkoz/documentum/README.md

 ```

 The content server installation scripts want to run```rngd -b -r /dev/urandom -o /dev/random```to increase the kernel entropy.
-As far as I can tell, this requires running the pod in privileged mode (see notes below).
-The other option, which I've verified does work, is to pin all pods in the project to a given application node by patching the deployment configuration's```node-selector```with the hostname then run the above```rngd```command on that host.
-This approach also satisfies the requirement that the container host IP (```EXTERNAL_IP```) be passed into the content server pod.
+As far as I can tell, this requires running the pod in privileged mode (see notes at the end).
+The following approach, which I've verified does work, is to pin all pods in the project to a given application node by patching the deployment configuration's```node-selector```with the hostname then run the above```rngd```command on that host.
+This approach also satisfies the requirement that the container host IP (```EXTERNAL_IP```) be passed into the content server pod before the installer scripts are run.

 Example patch command
 ```